mlarrousse/incubation/natto/instantpot.md

 # Pressure cook
 * Added dry beans to cover the bottom of the pot with a little overlap
 * Added water to ~.5cm above the beans
-* Pressure cooked for 38 minutes
+* Pressure cooked for 38 minutes ( go higher next time )
 * If watery, leave on the keep heated setting uncovered for 1hr
 # Add spores
 * 2 spoonfuls